 From Laguindingan Airport, ride a shuttle (Magnum Shuttle or LAX Van at P199.00/pax as of Dec 2016) direct to Agora Market where you can catch a bus (P148.00/pax as of Dec 2016) or a van (~P200.00/pax) to Balingoan for a two-hour ride.
 Get off in Balingoan Terminal and walk to the port.
 From there, ride a ferry (~P150.00/pax) to Benoni Port of Camiguin.
 Ferries from Balingoan Port to Benoni, Camiguin leave almost every hour from 5Am to 5PM, travel time is two hours.

-From Butuan Airport, catch a motorella or taxi to take you to the bus terminal and hop to any Cagayan bound bus (~P200.00/pax), travel time is more than two hours.
+From Butuan Airport, catch a motorella or taxi to take you to the bus terminal and hop to any Cagayan bound bus (~P200/pax), travel time is more than two hours.
 The bus will stop at Balingoan Terminal just a short walk to the port where you can catch ferry to Camiguin (~P150.00/pax).

-via Jagna, Bohol
+Via Jagna, Bohol

 Super Shuttle Ferry serves Jagna, Bohol – Camiguin.
 Visit their website for schedule.
 You can book your ferry tickets from Jagna to Camiguin and vice versa below.

 Where to Stay in Camiguin